christiskatsouris/Network-Analysis-R/README.md

 # Network-Analysis-R

-Teaching page (Drafted July 2022).
+Teaching page on aspects related to Network Analysis using the Statistical Software R (Drafted July 2022).

 ### Course Overview: